 If screening finds a tumor, your Sutter Health network doctors and technicians can combine results from different technologies.
 This approach is called image fusing and gives a more complete picture of a breast tumor’s structure, location and characteristics.
 It can also possibly provide information on cause, severity or treatment approaches without the need for surgery.

-We offer advanced imaging tools including:
+Our advanced imaging tools include:

-- PET Scan — An imaging test that uses special cameras that pick up an injected radioactive tracer as it moves through your organs and tissues.
+- PET Scan — PET scans are imaging tests that use special cameras that pick up an injected radioactive tracer as it moves through your organs and tissues.
 Often combined with a CT scan, PET can help your doctor see if and where cancer has spread or how your body is responding to treatment.